Liza Atkinson’s Food Business Joyfully Creates Home-Cooked Meals for Hungry Humans

 The launch party was a success.
 Those who knew Liza weren’t surprised.
 She was raised by a mom, grandmas and great grandmothers who were all passionate about cooking and community.
 She began hosting her own dinner parties in college.
 She joined a gourmet dinner club in her twenties where hosts and themes rotated monthly, and everyone brought a decadent dish to share that they’d never made before.
 When Liza’s kids were babies, she began batch cooking on weekends and made extra food to trade with other moms in the neighborhood.
 One of Liza’s favorite places has always been the kitchen.
 And food is her love language.

-The feedback Liza received at her launch party was overwhelmingly positive.
+The feedback Liza received about the party was overwhelmingly positive.
 She had already booked several catering gigs and was planning what would be her signature offering—secret pop-up dinner parties inspired by her gourmet dinner club.
 In addition to the event side of her business, Liza was in the process of introducing Nosh to Go, a weekly meal service for busy people who craved home-cooked suppers like pasta, salads and soups, but didn’t have the time or energy to cook.
 Everything was going well and moving forward as planned.
 And then the unexpected happened.
 Just a few weeks after she introduced Nosh and Gather to the world, the pandemic shut the world down.